Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Preliminary Knowledge

-It is significant that an optimal training solution is devised to enhance the performance of HRL.
-The off-policy in HRL has been proposed after its importance emerged due to the local minimum issue of an on-policy.
-In the off-policy policy gradient, the experience replay which is a sampled trajectory data of a past episode stored in a replay buffer results in improved sample efficiency.
-We can achieve better exploration results from a sample collection of a behaviour policy which is different from a target policy.
-The objective function of the off-policy policy gradient is as follows,
+It is crucial to devise an optimal training solution to enhance the performance of HRL.
+Off-policy methods in HRL have been proposed to address the local minimum issue associated with on-policy methods.
+In off-policy policy gradient methods, experience replay involves storing sampled trajectory data from past episodes in a replay buffer, which significantly improves sample efficiency.
+This approach enables better exploration by collecting samples using a behavior policy that differs from the target policy.
+The objective function of the off-policy policy gradient is defined as follows: